-12 Technology and Vermont's Transportation System, Dubois & King, VEIC, and Smart Mobility, 2017, p.
+&lt;sup>13 Technology and Vermont's Transportation System, Dubois & King, VEIC, and Smart Mobility, 2017, p.
 20.

-10 Figures from the SFY 2019 Route Performance Review.
+&lt;sup>11 Figures from the SFY 2019 Route Performance Review.
 The \$23 million figure includes the following service categories: Demand Response, Rural, and Rural Commuter.
 It excludes Small Town, Tourism, Intercity, and Express Commuter all of which operate partly or wholly in rural areas but are nonetheless more similar to urban bus routes.
 It also, of course, excludes the Urban category based in Chittenden County and related urban demand response service.

-11 In SFY 2019, the total amount spent in the Elders and Persons with Disabilities program was \$5.27 million.
+&lt;sup>12 In SFY 2019, the total amount spent in the Elders and Persons with Disabilities program was \$5.27 million.
 That figure is part of the \$23 million referred to earlier.

-Other technological advances may be able to meet some of the needs of people in remote areas.
-Drone delivery services do not face the same obstacles as driverless cars and could function to bring meals or medical supplies to remote areas.
-Amazon is working on such delivery technology, but the regulatory framework is not yet in place to allow for such deliveries to occur.
+framework is not yet in place to allow for such deliveries to occur.
 Video connections and virtual reality could help older adults to feel less isolated even if they cannot easily be in the same room as other people.
 This technology could also obviate the need for some medical trips, as "telemedicine" grows in rural areas.
 Such technology would depend on robust Internet service, which is still unavailable in many remote areas.
 Thus, while technology could help in some areas, it is unlikely to solve all of the problems faced by older adults in rural areas within the next decade.